 Lily Kim is an independent consultant in the San Francisco Bay Area focused on life sciences technology and commercialization strategy.
 Recently she was part of the business development team driving early stage technology commercialization at the Wyss Institute for Biologically Inspired Engineering at Harvard University.
-At the Wyss Lily worked with a broad range of technologies including nanoparticle drug delivery systems, diagnostics, medical devices, DNA nanotechnology, protein engineering, biomolecular research tools/instruments, and more.
-While at the Wyss she helped teams uncover potential commercial applications for their technologies, understand the competition, plan IP strategy, apply for (and win!) major grant funding, assess license vs. startup decisions, create company partnerships leading to licensing, connect inventors with investors, and take steps down the startup path.
+At the Wyss Lily worked with a broad range of technologies including infectious disease diagnostics, a dialysis-like treatment for sepsis, shear-activated nanoparticle drug delivery, a therapeutic cancer vaccine, DNA nanotechnology, protein engineering, biomolecular research tools/instruments, and more.
+While at the Wyss she helped teams uncover potential commercial applications for their technologies, gather market feedback, understand the competition, plan IP strategy, apply for (and win!) major grant funding, assess license vs. startup decisions, create company partnerships leading to licensing, connect inventors with investors, and take steps down the startup path.

 In Boston Lily also founded FluidicMEMS, a resource for the microfluidics commercialization community that brings together academia and industry via an event series and a blog, and is now in its 6th year.
 She has served on the MIT Enterprise Forum Innovation Series Committee, was selected as one of Mass High Tech’s “Women to Watch” in 2013, and is on the Board of Directors of the Hertz Foundation.